ZubairShaik7/NLP_Portfolio/README.md

 To run the program, use the following command within the same directory as the file: python3 zas180004_hw2.py (insert path to text file)

+## Assignment 3 - WordNet Usage

+This file was meant to gain more familiarity with WordNet

+You can see the [code here](WordNet_Assignment.pdf)